-While 108 million is still an unacceptable number of people to be living in extreme poverty, that works out at just 1.28 percent of the projected global population, and would be a 93 percent decrease in poverty from 2000 levels.
+While 108 million is still an unacceptable number of people to be living in extreme poverty, that works out at just 1.28% of the projected global population, and would be a 93% decrease in poverty from 2000 levels.
 A virtual elimination.

 To get there, economic growth will not be enough.
 In sub-Saharan Africa, the poorest people are so deep in poverty that a myriad of interventions are needed, beyond simply increasing their income.
-Approximately 95 percent of this 108 million would reside in sub-Saharan Africa, showing that this region will be one of the last and most difficult regions to tackle.
+95% of this 108 million would reside in sub-Saharan Africa, showing that this region will be one of the last and most difficult regions to tackle.

 To achieve this best case scenario will require strong and committed action from the global community.
 Without it, the future looks less bright.
 This graphic shows the worst case scenario in 2030:

 If we want to expedite the end of poverty, we need a Data Revolution.